Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 Nvidia :abbr:`CUDA (Compute Unified Device Architecture)` is supported for GPU rendering with *Nvidia* graphics cards.
-We support graphics cards starting from GTX 4xx (computing capability 2.0).
+We support graphics cards starting from GTX 4xx (computing capability from 2.0 to 6.1).

 Cycles requires recent Nvidia drivers to be installed, on all operating systems.